 - act as an advisory and consultative body to the department for professional development of the Australian NGO community on issues of concern to that community.

-CDC meetings are held a minimum of three times a year and are chaired by the department.
-The department and the Australian Council for International Development (ACFID) jointly provide secretariat services to the CDC.
+CDC meetings are held a minimum of three times a year and are chaired by DFAT.
+The Australian Council for International Development (ACFID) and DFAT jointly provide secretariat services to the CDC.

-Minutes of the 146th Committee for Development Cooperation (CDC) Meeting held on 8 June 2016 [DOCX 52 KB]
+Minutes of the 157th Committee for Development Cooperation (CDC) Meeting held on 17 May 2019 [Word 50 KB]